HamDerPedersen/LP-remotecontroller/README.md

 # LP Remote Controller

-LP Remote Controller er et simpelt Python-baseret værktøj til fjernstyring af en anden enhed via en webgrænseflade.
-Ved hjælp af dette værktøj kan brugeren udføre handlinger som at slukke, genstarte, åbne URL'er og filer på den fjernstyrede enhed.
+LP Remote Controller is a simple Python-based tool for remote controlling another device via a web interface.
+Using this tool, the user can perform actions such as shutting down, rebooting, opening URLs, and files on the remote device.

-## Funktioner
+## Features

-- **Sluk**: Mulighed for at slukke den fjernstyrede enhed.
+- **Shutdown**: Option to shut down the remote device.
-- **Genstart**: Mulighed for at genstarte den fjernstyrede enhed.
+- **Reboot**: Option to reboot the remote device.
-- **Åbn URL**: Åbn en given URL i standardwebbrowseren på den fjernstyrede enhed.
+- **Open URL**: Open a given URL in the default web browser on the remote device.
-- **Åbn Fil**: Åbn en given fil på den fjernstyrede enhed.
+- **Open File**: Open a given file on the remote device.

-## Brug
+## Usage

-1. Kør `remote.py.py` på den fjernstyrede enhed.
+1. Run `remote.py` on the remote device.
-2. Åbn en webbrowser og naviger til den angivne IP-adresse og port.
+2. Open a web browser and navigate to the specified IP address and port.
-3. Udfør de ønskede handlinger ved hjælp af knapperne på webgrænsefladen.
+3. Perform the desired actions using the buttons on the web interface.

-## Krav
+## Requirements

 - Python 3.x
 - Flask
-- Webbrowser (standardbibliotek)
+- Webbrowser (standard library)
 - OS: Windows

 ## Installation

-1. Klon dette repository til den fjernstyrede enhed.
+1. Clone this repository to the remote device.
-2. Installer Flask ved at køre `pip install Flask` i terminalen.
+2. Install Flask by running `pip install Flask` in the terminal.
-3. Start værktøjet ved at køre `python remote.py` i terminalen.
+3. Start the tool by running `python remote.py` in the terminal.

-## Bemærkninger
+## Notes

-- Vær sikker på at tillade adgang til de krævede porte i eventuelle firewall-indstillinger.
+- Ensure to allow access to the required ports in any firewall settings.
-- Vær forsigtig, når du bruger fjernstyringsfunktionerne, da de kan påvirke enhedens drift.
+- Exercise caution when using the remote control features as they may affect the device's operation.